-Once you have formed your business, our firm can continue representing your business in a variety of ways, such as drafting and reviewing employment contracts and handling commercial litigation matters.
+Once you have formed your business, we can continue representing it in a variety of ways, such as drafting and reviewing employment contracts and handling commercial litigation matters.

 Many people who form a business want to trademark their company’s name.
 By trademarking your business name, you can ensure that no one else can use the name or profit from it.
 What is involved in trademarking your business name?
-There are a few steps you will need to take in order to register your trademark:
+There are a few steps that you will need to take in order to register your trademark, including:

 - Check the Trademark Electronic Search System (TESS) database to ensure that no one else is using the trademark.

 - Visit the U.S. Patent and Trademark Office website to fill out the registration.

 - Pay the fee, which is typically between $250 and $750.

 When you fill out the registration application, you will need to provide information about your business, including the types of goods or services your business provides, when the trademark first was used and whether there is a specific design that accompanies your business’s trademark.

 Contact An Ohio Business Formation Lawyer